The issue highlights a few of the ways that God is calling His people to serve in unique contexts — both in the U.S. and around the world.

-The September issue of The Lutheran Witness explores the Lutheran funeral in depth.
+The January issue of The Lutheran Witness walks readers through the worship service of the Lutheran church.

 The Christian life is a life of repentance.